Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 Abstract

 Webcam-based eye-tracking offers a scalable and accessible alternative to traditional lab-based systems.
 While recent studies demonstrate that webcam eye-tracking can replicate canonical effects across domains such as language, memory, and decision-making, questions remain about its precision and reliability.
 In particular, spatial accuracy, temporal resolution, and attrition rates are often poorer than those observed with research-grade systems, raising the possibility that environmental and hardware factors introduce substantial noise.
-The present registered report directly tests this hypothesis by bringing webcam eye-tracking back into a controlled laboratory setting.
-In Experiment 1, we examine the effect of webcam quality (high vs. standard) in a single word Visual World Paradigm (VWP) task, testing whether higher-quality webcams yield stronger competition effects, earlier effect onsets, and reduced attrition.
-In Experiment 2, we assess the impact of head stabilization (chinrest vs. no chinrest) under identical environmental conditions.
-Together, these studies isolate the causal influence of hardware and movement on webcam eye-tracking data quality.
+The present registered report directly tests two factors that may introduce noise into webcam data: camera quality and head stabilization.
+In Experiment 1, we examine the effect of external webcam quality (high vs. standard) in a single word Visual World Paradigm (VWP) task, testing whether using a better webcam can yield stronger competition effects, earlier effect onsets, and reduced attrition.
+In Experiment 2, we assess the impact of head stabilization (chin rest vs. no chin rest) under identical environmental conditions.
+Together, these studies identify the impact of hardware and movement on webcam eye-tracking data quality.
 Results will inform a more methodological understanding of webcam-based eye-tracking, clarifying whether its current limitations are intrinsic to the technology or can be mitigated through improved hardware and experimental control.
+These set of studies have implications for both online and in-lab utilization of webcam eye-tracking.

 Keywords